garrandall/popular-music-data/tracks/motivation-normani.md

 To stay and give it tonight
 And, baby, turn around, let me give you innovation Hey, 'cause I do it so right
-Think about it, ooh, I think about it
+Think about it, oh I think about it
-Think about it, ooh, take a look at me now
+Think about it, oh take a look at me now
 Hey, a little motivation, alright